 A competitor or coach violating any rules governing the competition may be subject to sanctions under these rules.
-All formal protests must be lodged to the regional coordinator or regional host at the regional competition or the final round coordinator at the final competition within five (5) minutes of the conclusion of the trial in question.
+All formal protests must be lodged to Jennifer Rafter, Kathryn Schwacha, and Tricia Cooley within five (5) minutes of the conclusion of the trial in question.
 Conclusion of the trial means the moment the judges dismiss the competitors after closing arguments have concluded (or otherwise signal that the trial is done); the trial concludes, and the five-minute clock thus starts, before any feedback from judges is given.
-Coaches should immediately notify the coordinator and opposing coach by text or email.
-In virtual regions, they then go into the coaches' room on Zoom.
-In in-person regions, coaches should wait where the regional host has directed them to wait.
+Coaches should immediately notify the opposing coach by text, email, or in person.
+Coaches should wait outside the AAJ Judges/Administration room only after informing Jennifer Rafter, Kathryn Schwacha, and Tricia Cooley AND discussing the issue with the coach of the opposing team.
 If the issue of whether the deadline has expired is raised, the burden is on the protesting team to demonstrate that the protest was made to the appropriate party within the five-minute deadline.